VR IN EDUCATION

 I would like to go even deeper into the issues to illustrate how the Quest may not be the right platform for educational purposes.
 This has become a long article, but will give you a clear-eyed look at what buying an Oculus Quest will mean for you, your school, district or institution.

-Meta Quest and education - A cautionary tale (2024 update)
+Meta Quest and education - A cautionary tale (2024)

 This is an updated video expressing a point of view that the Meta Quest is not a device condusive to usage in a classroom, or in other instances such as corporate soft skills training, language learning, or hard skills such as those of an electrical lineman.
 While the Quest is a wonderful device for gamiing and entertainment, it was built for a single user, attached to a social media platform.
 Education and learning in general, is a completely different area, with very different expectations and needs.